 DEAN KARNAZES: ULTRAMARATHON MAN

-Dean Karnazes (USA) has completed some absolutely mind-boggling distance runs over his lifetime.
+Dean Karnazes (Inglewood, CA) has completed some absolutely mind-boggling distance runs over his lifetime.
 His running achievements began when he was a kid.
 One notable endurance run was a fundraiser where he ran laps on a track as a high school freshman.
 While his teammates averaged about 10-15 laps, Karnazes ran 105.

 He took a hiatus from running for 15 years.
 Then, in 1992 on his 30th birthday, he ran 30 miles nonstop.
 An early goal he set for himself was to run for 24 hours straight.
 In 2004, Karnazes won the Badwater Ultramarathon.
 He then set his sights on becoming the first person to run 300 miles nonstop, but Pam Reed beat him to that title.
 So, he upped the ante: In October 2005, Karnazes ran 350 miles in northern California.
 It took him 80 hrs and 44 min, an average pace of 13 minutes per mile.
 (No, he did not stop to sleep.)

 In 2006, Karnazes ran 50 marathons in 50 days.
 And to make it even more challenging, each run was in a different state!
 The final one was the New York City Marathon, which he finished in a hair over 3 hours flat.
 Then, just for fun, after that he ran back to St. Louis where his 50/50/50 quest began.
 Yes, that's correct: he ran from New York City to St. Louis, MO, almost 1300 miles!

 - hiked the Grand Canyon rim-to-rim (at age 11!)